 There's nothing like a cozy bowl of chicken noodle soup or New England Clam Chowder when you need a comfort food fix.
 And while Merriam-Webster defines "soup" as a liquid food made with stock (meat, fish, or vegetable) and pieces of solid food, there are quite a few kinds of soups in the culinary world.
 Here's our list of all the types of soups so you won't have to guess what it means when you spot "consommé" on the menu the next time you're at French restaurant.

 A "soup" can be labeled one of the following:

-- A bisque is a rich, thick, smooth soup that's often made with shellfish, such as lobster or shrimp.
+- Bisque is a rich, thick, smooth soup that's often made with shellfish, such as lobster, crab, or shrimp.

-- Stock or broth is a strained, thin, clear liquid in which meat, poultry, or fish has been simmered with vegetables and herbs.
+- Broth or Stock is a strained, thin, clear liquid in which meat, poultry, or fish has been simmered with vegetables and herbs.
 While normally used as an ingredient in other soups, it can be enjoyed as a light course on its own.

-- Bouillon is basically the same as broth, but the term refers to commercial dehydrated products sold as granules or cubes.
+- Bouillon (pronounced bool-yaan) is basically the same as broth, but the term refers to commercial dehydrated products sold as granules or cubes.

-- Consomme is a strong, flavorful meat or fish broth that has been clarified.
+- Consommé (pronounced con-som-AY) is a strong, flavorful meat or fish broth that has been clarified.

 - Chili is short for chili con carne, which translates to "chili pepper with meat."
 It is a stew with a base usually consisting of beans, tomatoes, chili peppers or powder, and meat.

 - Gazpacho is a (usually) spicy soup made from raw vegetables or fruits and served chilled.

 - Stews are composed of larger cuts of meat and/or vegetables that are simmered in cooking liquid over a longer amount of time.
 Because there's less liquid here than a traditional brothy soup, some don't consider stews to be a soup.